ZoranStojsavljevic/BeagleBoard-Workshop-Examples/README.md

 #### [3] MikroBUS driver must be loaded at the kernel booting time

-For built-in MikroBUS driver into 5.8.18-bone23, this is a mandatory requirement.
+For built-in MikroBUS driver into 5.8.18-bone24/, this is a mandatory requirement.

 The .config file MikroBUS configuration:

-	$ cat .config | grep MIKROBUS
+	$ cat .config | grep MIKROBUS=
 	CONFIG_MIKROBUS=y

-For Out-Of-Tree MikroBUS driver, MikroBUS driver must be added as name in the file /etc/modules .
+For Out-Of-Tree MikroBUS driver, the following entities must be added to the file /etc/modules :

+	mikrobus

 The .config file MikroBUS configuration:

-	$ cat .config | grep MIKROBUS
+	$ cat .config | grep MIKROBUS=
 	CONFIG_MIKROBUS=m

-Current (subject to change) Out-Of-Tree MikroBUS driver: https://github.com/ZoranStojsavljevic/mikrobus
+Current Out-Of-Tree MikroBUS driver: https://github.com/ZoranStojsavljevic/mikrobus/tree/mikrobusv2

 #### [4] Flash programming (with WP connected to the GND) must be done